williamgilpin/howto/windows_bugs.md

 # Mathematica ParallelTable[] fails inexplicably due to symbols having garbled contexts

-If, at any point in your code, you import a package or module (either internal or external), you need to put that import in the body of the function being Tabled.K I do not really understand why this works.
+If, at any point in your code, you import a package or module (either internal or external), you need to put that import in the body of the function being Tabled.